Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

 ### 6. Prepare the storage account
 -	Download and install the [Microsoft Azure Storage Explorer](http://storageexplorer.com/)
--	Log in to your Microsoft account associated with your Azure Subscription
+-	Open Azure Storage Explorer and log in to your Microsoft account associated with your Azure Subscription
 -	Locate the storage account created in step 2 above and expand the nodes to see *Blob Containers*, etc.
 -	Create two containers named *adflibs* and *actionscript*